daniellandau/persistentshellhistory/index.md

----
-title: Persistent Shell History
----
 ## Persistent Shell History

 It is really useful to keep a persistent log of your shell history.
 I always have it set up on my main machine, but I didn't used to bother on random servers I only used occasionally.
 Not anymore!

 ### How to get it

 Just run the commands that fit your needs.
-Only BASH, ZSH and fish supported.
+Only Bash, Zsh and fish are supported.

 ```sh
 curl https://get.persistentshellhistory.com | bash